izengmac/MAI-Hackathon_stage_II/README.md

 Hackathon MAI
 ## README.md

-This repository contains the code for an AerodynamicDNN model and its training script for predicting aerodynamic coefficients of objects using OpenFOAM simulation data.

-### Contents

-* **data_preprocessing.py:** This script parses and preprocesses OpenFOAM data into a format suitable for the DNN model.
-* **model.py:** This script defines the AerodynamicDNN architecture with hidden layers and ReLU activation functions.
-* **train.py:** This script trains the DNN model using the preprocessed OpenFOAM data and evaluates its performance.

-### Installation

-1. Install the required Python libraries:
-    * `Ofpp`: This library parses OpenFOAM data files.
-    * `torch`: This library provides deep learning functionalities.
-    * (`numpy`, `random`): These libraries are already included in the standard Python distribution.

-2. Clone this repository and navigate to its directory.

-### Usage

-1. Preprocess the OpenFOAM data by running:
-    ```
-    python data_preprocessing.py path/to/foambase/directory
-    ```
-    This will generate a file containing preprocessed data in a format compatible with the DNN model.

-2. Train the DNN model by running:
-    ```
-    python train.py
-    ```
-    This will train the model on the preprocessed data and evaluate its performance.

-### Model Architecture

-The AerodynamicDNN model is a simple three-layer neural network with ReLU activation functions.
-The input layer accepts features extracted from the OpenFOAM data, such as velocity magnitude, pressure, and alpha.water.
-The hidden layers extract patterns from the data and the output layer predicts the desired aerodynamic coefficients (e.g., lift, drag, moment).

-### Customization

-* You can modify the `data_preprocessing.py` script to extract different features from the OpenFOAM data based on your specific needs.
-* You can adjust the hyperparameters of the DNN model in the `train.py` script, such as learning rate, number of epochs, and hidden layer sizes.
-* You can replace the target data parsing logic in `train.py` to accommodate your specific OpenFOAM simulation results.

-### Disclaimer

-This is a basic implementation of an AerodynamicDNN model for demonstration purposes.
-You may need to adapt and improve the code to achieve optimal performance for your specific OpenFOAM simulations and aerodynamic analysis tasks.
+This repository provides code for training a DNN model to predict aerodynamic coefficients (lift, drag, moment) based on OpenFOAM data.

+### Requirements

+* Python 3.7+
+* NumPy
+* Torch
+* openfoamparser-mai (pip install openfoamparser_mai)

+### Data Preprocessing

+OpenFOAM data is preprocessed using the `data_preprocessing.py` script.
+This script parses relevant fields like velocity, water alpha, and pressure, calculates additional features like velocity magnitude, and combines them into input features for the DNN model.

+**OpenFOAM Data Path:**

+* Update the `foambase_directory` variable in `data_preprocessing.py` to point to your OpenFOAM simulation base directory.
+* Modify the `fields` list if you want to include additional fields for parsing.

+**Target Data Parsing:**

+* Replace the `...` placeholder in `data_preprocessing.py` with your specific code for parsing the target aerodynamic coefficients (lift, drag, moment) from OpenFOAM data.

+### DNN Model Training

+The `train.py` script trains the DNN model using the preprocessed data.

+**Model Architecture:**

+* The model consists of three fully connected hidden layers with ReLU activation functions and a linear output layer.
+* The input layer dimension depends on the number of features included in the `data_preprocessing.py` script.
+* The output layer dimension should match the number of target aerodynamic coefficients you are predicting.

+**Training Configuration:**

+* Modify the hyperparameters in the `train.py` script, including:
+    * learning rate
+    * number of epochs
+    * batch size

+**Running Training:**

+1. Execute `python data_preprocessing.py` to preprocess the OpenFOAM data.
+2. Execute `python train.py` to train the DNN model.

+### Evaluation

+The model performance is evaluated using Mean Absolute Error (MAE) on a separate test data set.

+**Test Data:**

+* The test data is assumed to be preprocessed in the same way as the training data.

+**Evaluating Model:**

+* The `train.py` script automatically calculates and prints the MAE on both training and test data during each epoch.

+### Contributing

+Feel free to contribute to this repository by improving the code, adding features, or providing feedback.

+### Note

+This code is provided for educational purposes and may require further modifications and optimization depending on your specific OpenFOAM simulation and desired accuracy.

+### Updates

+This repository has been updated with the following changes:

+* The `data_preprocessing.py` script now uses the `openfoamparser-mai` library for improved parsing efficiency and robustness.
+* The `train.py` script now calculates and prints the Mean Absolute Error (MAE) on both training and test data during each epoch.